Have you ever met someone who was so desperate for love that they would do anything to try and keep a relationship working?

 The path is intentionally collecting the positive evidence that you’re loveable, understanding your triggers so you can stop reacting and start responding, and learn how to communicate your needs in such a way that your partner has a roadmap to your heart.

 A needy lover may be classified as anxiously attached.
 If you’re curious if this includes you, you can take my assessment here.
-If you’d like to do a deep reflection on the ways you confirm your unlovability, then add your email below.
-I’ll send you a copy of Breaking Unworthiness in Love Relationships.
+If you’d like to do a deep reflection on the ways you confirm your unlovability, then subscribe to the newsletter and as a welcome gift, I’ll send you a copy of Breaking Unworthiness in Love Relationships.

 - This is very common for anxious partners.
 Motivations such as insane financial wealth may be driven by deeper insecurities of not being lovable. ↩